 using (RNGCryptoServiceProvider rng = new RNGCryptoServiceProvider())

 // Ten iterations.for (int i = 0; i < 10; i++)

 int value = BitConverter.ToInt32(data, 0);

 Benchmark.
 I quantified the performance of RNGCryptoServiceProvider and Random.
 The code called Next() for Random.
 The objects were created outside of the inner loop.

 Result It is clear from these results that you might end up with a slow program if you overuse RNGCryptoServiceProvider.

 Time for one random int from RNGCryptoServiceProvider: 2796.19 ns

 Time for one random int from Random: 9.30 ns

 Summary.
-We looked at the RNGCryptoServiceProvider type in the C# language and demonstrated its use.
+We looked at the RNGCryptoServiceProvider type.
 With this type, you can fill byte arrays with random values.
 Then you can convert those byte arrays to integral types or use them directly.